-To make this gesture, take two fingers, usually your Index and Middle fingers, and place them on the left side of the screen.
-Ensure that the fingers are slightly apart and then in one continuous movement, slide them to the right, then back to the left and then back to the right again.
+To make this gesture, take two fingers, usually your Index and Middle fingers, and place them, one above the other, on the left side of the screen.
+Ensure that the fingers are slightly apart and then in one continuous movement, draw a letter "Z" on the screen by sliding them to the right, then back to the left and then back to the right again.
 Be careful not to lift your fingers or pause too long as you change directions!